 Professional Preparation and Appointments

 B.S., Environmental Science (Water Resources), Oklahoma State University, Stillwater, OK

-President – University of Wyoming student chapter of the American Fisheries Society
+President – University of Wyoming student subunit of the American Fisheries Society

 2017 Fisheries Technician, Wyoming Cooperative Fish and Wildlife Research Unit, Laramie, WY

 2012 – 2017 Hydrologic Technician, National Park Service – Southwest Alaska Network, Inventory and Monitoring Program, King Salmon, AK